-Murder and Manslaughter Charges
+Murder and Manslaughter Defense Lawyers

 If you are being investigated or have been arrested for a case of homicide, whether it be manslaughter or murder, hiring an experienced criminal defense attorney is a must.
 Homicide, in simplest terms, is an act of killing a person.
 Not all homicides offenses are crimes, and it is possible for them to be considered justified or excused.
 Generally, a homicide can be deemed justified if it was committed in self-defense or defense of others and fatal force was deemed necessary, or if it was an action taken in the line of duty.
 For unjustified homicide, there are two ways North Carolina law categorizes them:

 - Murder: Homicide committed with malicious intent.
 Malice is recognized in three possible ways:

 - Manslaughter: Homicide not committed with malicious intent but is otherwise not justified or excusable.

 These charges can carry the harshest penalties possible, with the possibility of lifetime imprisonment or even facing the death penalty for first-degree murder.
 Many people have fell victim to the justice system misidentifying them as the suspect in a murder case or disregarded an act of self-defense or accident as intent to kill.

 With your life and freedom on the line, you must take murder or manslaughter charges with utmost seriousness.
 If you were named a suspect in a homicide case, you should acquire skilled legal representation immediately even if you are not facing formal charges yet.
 If you face charges, the defense strategy that your lawyer will use on your behalf will depend on the facts of your case.
 It may be that the victim’s death was the result of necessary self-defense, or that the defendant was not the perpetrator whatsoever.
 Whatever the defense approach may be, it must be solid and consistent.

 Murder Charges in North Carolina